Oballa1/python-p3-v2-final-project-template/README.md

 find_by_name(cls, name): Finds a meal by its name. find_by_id(cls, meal_id): Finds a meal by its ID. chef(self): Retrieves the chef associated with the meal.

+Setting Up the Database: setup.py
+This script initializes and populates the database with seed data.
+It ensures the necessary tables are created and drops any existing tables before creating new ones.

+Functions
+create_table(): Creates the chefs and meals tables. drop_table(): Drops the chefs and meals tables. seed_data(): Populates the tables with initial data.
+Usage
+Run the setup.py script before running the main CLI script to ensure the database is properly set up with initial data.